-- 1. If one does not exist, create a group to which you will add all users who will work with identity providers.
-Otherwise, go to step 2. - a.
-Go to System > Administration > Security. - b.
+1. If one does not exist, create a group to which you will add all users who will work with identity providers.
+Otherwise, go to step 2.

+- 1. Go to System > Administration > Security. - 2.
 Click the Create Group icon.

-c.
 Enter a group name and description that reflects how users will work with identity providers.
 For example, use IdP Managers as the group name for users who will manage identity providers, and assign the ManageldentityProviders role.

-d.
 In Group Membership > Child Groups and Users, click the Add Child Groups icon or the Add Users icon to include the users or groups of users who will manage identity providers.

-- e.
-Click the Save icon. - 2.
-Click System Security Roles, and then click the ellipsis next to ManageIdentityProviders.
+- 5. Click the Save icon. - Click System Security Roles, and then click the ellipsis next to ManageldentityProviders.